 In 2022 we accepted 7062 cats and rehomed 5911, with a large number of the ones who weren't rehomed placed in foster care to treat medical conditions and improve behaviour.
 We no longer put healthy cats to sleep!

 This is achieved by:

-- Our dedicated Foster Carer program to help ease the strain on a full shelter, with 300 to 500 cats in foster care at any one time.
+- Our dedicated Foster Carer program to help ease the strain on a full shelter, with up to 700 cats in foster care at any one time.

 - Our commitment to rehoming older cats and cats with conditions such as FIV, Cat Flu, Ringworm, Heart Murmurs and other injuries.
 This is only possible by the generous donations of supporters and continually working to gain sponsorship and corporate support.

 - Continuous public education about the benefits of cat sterilisation through media networks and social media.

 - Successful lobbying to change the law in Western Australia for compulsory cat sterilisation.

 - Working closely with partners such as other animal rescue groups who have taken difficult, unsocialised cats to rehabilitate and vet clinics who have assisted by offering discounted desexing and other veterinary work.